 As it turned out, all the creative principles I learned in art school translated directly to research and development.
 And the technology hurdle?
 I crawled around inside these units and learned all about them.
 Back at my office, I doodled on scratch paper.
 One dumb idea after another.
 That led to a concept, design drawings, and finally a prototype.

-In fishing, you either keep trying till your idea works or keep trying new ideas till you find one that works.
+In fishing, you either keep using the same lure till it works or keep trying new lures till you find one that works.
 It’s trial and error.
 So it is with R&D. I spent weeks struggling to come up with a viable concept.
 The hurdles turned out to be significant.

 This device needed to be cheap to manufacture and easy to install.
 What else is new?
 But it needed strength and accuracy to do its job well.
 It had to withstand a highly corrosive environment, a constant 400 degrees, and frequent fires.
 It had to do all that in close proximity to a 40,000-volt electrical source and yet not draw an arc.